bramses/bramses-highly-opinionated-vault-2023/README.md

 - [Readwise](obsidian://show-plugin?id=readwise-official)
 	- *look -- I really hate to put a paid subscription plugin on the "required" list, but this app is **so** good, it's really revolutionized my reading experience across Twitter/Kindle/blogs/podcasts.
 Plus their new [Reader](https://readwise.io/read) app is straight up awesome.
 A lot of the ease of this vault, both philosophically and day to day lived experience derives from Readwise, so don't use it at your own risk*
 - [Recent Files](obsidian://show-plugin?id=recent-files-obsidian)
-	- recent files is a simple but powerful plug-in that shows you the recently open files which is useful when you don't want to re-search for certain file
+	- a simple but powerful plug-in that shows you the recently open files which is useful when you don't want to re-search for certain file
 - [Style Settings](obsidian://show-plugin?id=obsidian-style-settings)
 	- style settings works together with supercharged links to provide the emoji in front of the private note section
 - [Supercharged Links](obsidian://show-plugin?id=supercharged-links-obsidian)
 	- see above
 - [Templater](obsidian://show-plugin?id=templater-obsidian)
-	- template or is a powerful plug-in that allows us to create templates for any type of note including YAML, capturing user highlighted text, creating titles on the fly, etc.
+	- templater is a powerful plug-in that allows us to create templates for any type of note including YAML, capturing user highlighted text, creating titles on the fly, etc.
 - [Waypoint](obsidian://show-plugin?id=waypoint)
 	- waypoint is an auto generated folder representation in a note.
 BHOV-2023 uses this as a automated map of content.
-Pairs very well with folder note
+Pairs very well with the Folder Note plugin

 ### Optional Plugins